Italy vs. Greece Golden Visa: Which Option is best for you in 2026?

 nissi-beach-cyprus-short

 The Cyprus Golden Visa offers permanent residency with a minimum €300,000 investment in real estate, business, or financial assets.
 There is no requirement to live in the country.
-Processing takes around three months, and while citizenship is possible, it requires seven years of residency and additional criteria.
+Processing takes between two and six months, and while citizenship is possible, it requires seven years of residency and additional criteria.

 3. Latvia Golden Visa